babel/website/website/versioned_docs/version-7.0.0/v7-migration-api.md

 replace.node === node; // => true
 ```

-This is especially useful when inserting serveral nodes into some higher-up scope, since you can immediately call the `Path` APIs on the node's new `Path`.
+This is especially useful when inserting several nodes into some higher-up scope, since you can immediately call the `Path` APIs on the node's new `Path`.

 ```js
 const parent = path.findParent(() => /* some selection criteria */);